Quick & Easy Chorizo Burrito Skillet

 • Broth: You can use chicken or vegetable broth.

-• Cheese: I like to use shredded cheddar and Monterey jack cheese blend.
+• Cheese: I like to use shredded cheddar and Monterey Jack cheese blend.
 You can also use a Mexican cheese blend.

 • Cilantro: Skip the cilantro if you don’t like it!
 You can substitute cilantro for sliced green onions.